 The Company's wholly-owned subsidiary, Valencia Uranium Pty Limited ("VUL") is the registered owner of the Valencia property, a mineral exploration and development property, located in the Republic of Namibia on the Farm Valencia 122, located approximately 75 km south-west of the town of Usakos in central-west Namibia.
 The Valencia mining licence property area is 735.6 hectares.
 An integrated Environmental Impact Assessment and Environmental Management Plan Report assessed probable impacts associated with all construction, operation, decommissioning and closure activities related to the mine.
 It also incorporated recommendations for the mitigation, monitoring and management aspects for the construction of the mine, related infrastructure, operations/processing and land rehabilitation.
-On June 4, 2008 Valencia received approval and clearance by the Ministry of Environment and Tourism ("MET") on both the Environmental Impact Assessment and the Environmental Management Plan.
-This covered the development of the mine (including an acid plant) and associated infrastructure, including the new access road, pipeline and power line.
-The Environmental Clearance was subsequently renewed on April 11, 2013 in line with the requirements of the updated Environmental Management Act of 2007 and associated Regulations.
+On June 4, 2008 Valencia received approval and clearance by the Ministry of Environment and Tourism ("MET") on both the Environmental Impact Assessment and the requirements of the updated Environmental Management Act of 2007 and associated Regulations.
 There are no historical environmental liabilities at the Valencia property.